 1 large yellow onion, finely chopped

-1 large red or orange bell pepper
+1 large red or orange bell pepper, finely chopped

 2 tsp. cumin